dicerollcodes/instructions-assistant/README.md

 - Capture images from a webcam
 - Analyze the current assembly state and provide the next step
 - Uses OpenAI's API for image analysis

+## Purpose

+This project was developed for a robotics team to assist new members with understanding and following complex build instructions.
+It simplifies the process of assembling intricate hardware by providing clear, step-by-step guidance, ensuring that even those unfamiliar with the components can successfully complete the builds.

 ## Prerequisites